Elecrow-RD/All-in-one-Starter-Kit-for-ESP32-P4-with-Common-Board-design/readme.md

 | 1    | V1.0     | V1.0     | old |
 | 2    | V1.1     | V1.1     | latest |

+Differences between versions:

+**V1.0**: This version uses a 360° servo.

+**V1.1**: This version uses a 180° servo.

+Use the corresponding code in Lesson 8.

 ### 3, product information

 | Main Processor（ESP32-P4）       |                                                              |